IntersectMBO/plutus-tx-template/README.md

   You can modify your [`devcontainer.json`](./.devcontainer/devcontainer.json) file to customize the container (more info [here](https://github.com/input-output-hk/devx?tab=readme-ov-file#vscode-devcontainer--github-codespace-support)).

-  Or using your local docker installation:
+  Or using your local docker installation (change the `/path/to/my-project` accordingly):
   ```
+  docker run \
+    -v /path/to/my-project:/workspaces/my-project \
-  docker run -it ghcr.io/input-output-hk/devx-devcontainer:x86_64-linux.ghc96-iog
+    -it ghcr.io/input-output-hk/devx-devcontainer:x86_64-linux.ghc96-iog
   ```

   When using this approach, you can ignore/delete/replace the nix files entirely.